meteor/svelte-tutorial/tutorial/simple-todos/05-styles.md

 <img width="200px" src="/simple-todos/assets/step05-styles.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step05)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step05)

 In the next step we are going to make this task list more interactive, for example, providing a way to filter tasks.